wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/linode/buildmachine-expedited.md

 8) Once the machine has built you can access it as follows:

->     Discover what the machine's IP address is by looking at the Exoscale GUI system for the IP address of the build machine - In this case: 185.19.29.134
+>     Discover what the machine's IP address is by looking at the Linode GUI system for the IP address of the build machine - In this case: 185.19.29.134

 Now on your laptop issue the command: